 - Keep your home clean and free of dust.
 If you need, you can purchase a HEPA air filter to reduce the amount of dust in your home.

 If you need additional relief from your allergies and your provider determines you need medication, be sure to ask your provider for a generic or over-the-counter alternative.
-To learn more about National Asthma and Allergy Awareness month, visit the Asthma and Allergy Foundation of America's website.
+To learn more, visit the Asthma and Allergy Foundation of America's website.